signalapp/Signal-Desktop/CONTRIBUTING.md

 productions server that the mobile apps use.
 A production app from the Play store or iTunes is hard-coded to connect to the production server.
-If you wish to pair your phone and computer, or test sending between the browser and mobile, you must build a mobile client that targets the staging server.
+If you wish to pair your phone and computer, or test sending between the browser and mobile, **you must build a mobile client that targets the staging server**.

 **Important!** The staging server uses a [self-signed ssl certificate](https://github.com/WhisperSystems/TextSecure-Browser/issues/110).
 By default, your browser will reject this certificate as insecure.
 Therefore, in order to register or send and receive messages of any kind, you must first visit <https://textsecure-service-staging.whispersystems.org/> in a new tab and click through the warnings to allow the certificate.
-If at any time you notice a console error about an "INSECURE RESPONSE" or "Handshake was canceled", repeat this step.
+If done successfully, you should get a 404 from the server.
+If at any time in the future you notice a console error about an "INSECURE RESPONSE" or "Handshake was canceled", repeat this step.